 Inside, players will not only find a sprawling, 37-character roster full of Mortal Kombat classics and special guest characters like Robocop and The Joker but also a plethora of side content that leaps far past the competition.

 Suppose you’re not interested in online competition.
-Mortal Kombat 11 Ultimate has an impressive, eight-hour cinematic story mode and a whole boatload of unlockable to customize your favourite character that you can then use in any of the game’s versus modes.
+Mortal Kombat 11 Ultimate has an impressive, eight-hour cinematic story mode and a whole boatload of unlockable to customize your favorite character that you can then use in any of the games’ versus modes.
 Each of these makes this one of the best fighting games for hardcore fans and casuals alike.

 Super Smash Bros.
 Ultimate is one of the best fighting games of all time and that’s because it features one hell of a character roster.
 With over 80 playable characters from Mario, Ness, and Kirby to leads from iconic series like Final Fantasy, Minecraft, and Street Fighter – there’s something for everyone in Ultimate.

-Plus, with offline and online modes that can cater up to eight people at once, Ultimate gives some of the other games on this list a run for their money.
+Plus, with offline and online modes that can cater to up to eight people at once, Ultimate gives some of the other games on this list a run for their money.
 Smash is arguably one of the best games series of all time, at least for how it brings friends together and it’s stellar competitive scene.

 Plus, with a grounding in martial arts, you can pick a character that fits your fight style – and what’s better than that?